robvet/dapr-workshop/Assignment05/step-by-step.md

     public async Task<ActionResult> CollectFine(SpeedingViolation speedingViolation, [FromServices] DaprClient daprClient)
     ```

-1. In order to send an email, you first need to create a message body to send as email.
-The email body must contain the details of the speeding violation and the fine.
-The service already has a helper method to create an HTML email body.
+1. Start by creating an email message body.
+It contains the details of the speeding violation and the fine.
+The service already has a helper method (the `../Helpers/EmailUtils` class)to create an HTML email body.
 Replace the `// TODO` in the `CollectFine` method with this code:

     ```csharp
     var body = EmailUtils.CreateEmailBody(speedingViolation, vehicleInfo, fineString);
     ```

-1. Next to the body, you need to specify the sender, recipient and subject of the email.
-With bindings, you specify this using a dictionary containing `metadata`.
+1. You'll also specify the sender, recipient, and subject of the email.
+With Dapr bindings, you specify these fields using a dictionary containing `metadata`.
 Add the following code right after the creation of the body:

      ```csharp
      var metadata = new Dictionary<string, string>